Onaayum Aattukkuttiyum: Box office

-The film was premiered on television on Diwali day (2 November 2013), while the film was still running successfully in theaters.
+The film was premiered on television on Diwali day (2 November 2013), while the film was still running in theaters.

 Legacy

 The movie has achieved cult status among audiences.
-Even though it performed well at the box-office it didn't get the recognition at first, it is now widely accepted as one of the best Tamil films of the 2010s decade.
+Even though it performed fairly well at the box-office it didn't get the recognition at first, it has been called one of the best Tamil films of all time in several lists.